HMS Northumberland (F238): 2011–2020

 In late 2020, with a television crew filming on board, a Russian submarine being tracked in the North Atlantic hit Northumberlands towed sonar, requiring the frigate to abort the 48-hour mission to find the submarine and return to port to replace the sonar.
 The Ministry of Defence does not normally comment on such incidents, but this one was caught on camera.

 In December 2020, during the COVID-19 pandemic, Northumberland returned to Devonport after a number of suspected COVID-19 cases had been discovered on board.
 The ship was previously tasked with patrolling UK waters over the festive period but returned to Devonport so that the crew could isolate, in accordance with health guidelines.
 The Royal Navy stated that the ship would still continue to meet its operational tasks over Christmas.

 Since 2021

 In June 2021, Northumberland, along with Tamar and Tyne, was deployed off the Cornish coast to provide security for the 2021 G7 summit.

+In 2022, Northumberland spent 191 days at sea.

+During the July 2023 and July 2024 visits of USS Tennessee (SSBN-734) to HMNB Clyde, Northumberland was seen escorting the U.S. Submarine during its surface transits.

+In mid-2024, unconfirmed reports suggested that, on starting her upkeep period, Northumberland had been found to be "beyond economical repair" and that she might therefore not return to service.

+On 20 November 2024, Defence Secretary John Healey, announced that due to structural damage discovered during her refit Northumberland was uneconomical to repair and would be retired from the fleet by March 2025.